YOUR FEEDBACK

 Photo: current Anatoly IVANOV’s unfolded Bike Friday Pocket Rocket Pro (without accessories)

-Photo: current Anatoly IVANOV’s unfolded Bike Friday Pocket Rocket Pro (with accessories)
+Photo: current Anatoly IVANOV’s unfolded Bike Friday Pocket Rocket Pro (with lights, GPS, bottle, tools)

 Photo: current Anatoly IVANOV’s folded Bike Friday Pocket Rocket Pro (without accessories)